Believers in Yahushua Messiah [the Hebrew name for Jesus Christ] desire to follow Him.

 The important thing to remember about hearing God’s voice is that God will never speak anything that violates His Word, the written Scriptures!
 So if we hear a donkey speaking to us, we must be sure to receive only the words that are in complete agreement with the Scriptures!

-In whatever way we hear God’s voice, we can confidently know that the Words He speaks are true, enduring, and powerful (Psalms 29:4 and Psalms 119:160).
-When Father speaks to us, His Words will stay with us, and we constantly remember them.
+When Father speaks to us, His Words will stay with us, and we will constantly remember them.
 His Words guide us into what is true (John 16:13).

 Another aspect of Yahuwah’s voice is its eternal nature of permanence, as Derek Prince learned in His walk with the heavenly Father: